 We'll play and sing and put on a great show!

-Read the whole story in The Real Thing, available TBA.
+Read the whole story in The Real Thing, available from Amazon Soon.

 1958, Homeroom, Junior High

 Our teacher brought in a radio to distract us while we "visited"

 One morning my friend, Charles VanWagner, and I heard

 something on the radio, something we had never heard before.

 It was like getting hit by a bolt of lightning!

 (Or, if you are a kid, like sticking your finger in a light socket!)

 We heard five magical "doms" and a "dombedoobedom"

 ("Come Go with Me," the Dell Vikings).
 Charles started the